bill0x2A/mev-gg-public-temp/README.md

 - [ ] Show MEV bot code
 - [ ] Link to contracts, OpenSea, Discord
 - [ ] Performance issues
+- [ ] Claimable divvies updates after purchase confirmation, but the jackpot doesn't
+- [ ] Countdown clock shows hours and seconds
+- [ ] Show "Connect wallet" button and modal instead of game over toggle
+- [ ] Show when a transaction is pending and confirmed (maybe a key unlocking animation?
+Would be kind of cool)